benjamin-heasly/geffenlab-ephys-pipeline/cortex-user-setup.md

 You should see a little window on your local machine, with two cartoon eyeballs that follow the mouse cursor.

-# One-time cortex user setup
+# One-time cortex geffenlab and user setup

 Before running your first pipeline you'll need to do some setup for your cortex user account.
 This is to obtain pipeline code and install dependencies.